 Direct, indirect.

-This type directly transfers the ink from your printer onto the material.
+The direct transfer paper type directly transfers the ink from your printer onto the material.
 An inkjet printer is required.
 Iron or heat press to transfer is also required.
 Don’t forget the final touch.

 Pros